rach0022/giftr-spa/README.md

 ### Requirements:
 - [x] All the functionality on one page
 - [x] Button in header to Add new (person or idea)
-- [ ] Use data-state property on the header to determine if you are adding person or idea
+- [x] Use data-state property on the header to determine if you are adding person or idea | if there is an attribute set inthe data state (that means we are selected on a person, if not we are looking at the full list)
 - [x] Mobile-first layout - one column when the layout is less than 800px wide.
 - [x] Use Resize observer OR media queries to change the layout || Using resize observer
-- [ ] Use a data-state property on person list to display one person or all the people
+- [x] Use a data-state property on person list to display one person or all the people
 * [x] People list items should have
     * an id (not shown but in a data- property)
     * a name,